-Home / Newsroom / American Humane Condemns North Korean Animal Abuse
+Home Newsroom American Humane Condemns North…

 American Humane Condemns North Korean Animal Abuse

-WASHINGTON, DISTRICT OF COLUMBIA, August 18, 2020 — The Associated Press today reported that North Korea has ordered citizens to surrender their dogs to the government to be slaughtered and fed to the country’s starving citizens.
+The Associated Press today reported that North Korea has ordered citizens to surrender their dogs to the government to be slaughtered and fed to the country’s starving citizens.
 American Humane’s president and CEO Dr. Robin R. Ganzert condemns this flagrant animal abuse and released the following statement:

 “How a country treats its animals is often indicative of how it treats it citizens.
 Sadly, but unsurprisingly, North Korean Dictator Kim Jong-Un is the poster child for this behavior, as he has no regard for human life and is now committing state-sanctioned animal abuse.